 Jean was an assistant coach for three seasons from 1995 to 1997 at Division I Bowling Green (Ohio) State University, helping the Falcons to a 52-13-3 record and three NCAA Tournament appearances.
 Bowling Green won the Mid-American Conference (MAC) Tournament all three years.
 Before his stint at Bowling Green, Jean worked at Division I Illinois State University, serving as a volunteer assistant in 1993 and a graduate assistant in 1994.
 The Redbirds tied for second place in the Missouri Valley Conference (MVC) both seasons.

 Prior to heading Midwest, Jean spent three seasons (1990-92) as the head coach at Champlain College in Burlington, building the Beavers into one of the region's top Division I National Junior College Athletic Association (NJCAA) programs.
 Champlain won a program-record 12 games in Jean's final year with the school in 1992.
-Following a playing career at Johnson State College, Jean spent one season as an assistant coach at his alma mater, helping the Badgers compile a 16-4-1 record and a berth in the NAIA Tournament in 1989.
+Following a playing career at Northern Vermont University-Johnson, Jean spent one season as an assistant coach at his alma mater, helping the Badgers compile a 16-4-1 record and a berth in the NAIA Tournament in 1989.
 The Badgers also won Mayflower Conference and North Atlantic regional championships during Jean's year as an assistant.